reduxjs/redux/docs/usage/ApplicationSetup.md

 ```
 You can also follow this link to view the template on [**GitHub**](https://github.com/betomoedano/react-native-template-redux-toolkit).
 If you want to use Typescript checkout this [**Template**](https://github.com/rahsheen/react-native-template-redux-typescript).
 ### File Structure
-Typically in React Native projects, we have an `src` folder that contains the code for our application such as components, screens, etc. and at the root of the project, we have the `App.js` that usually is the initial file to the app.
+Typically in React Native projects, we have an `src` folder that contains the code for our application such as components, screens, etc. And at the root of the project, we have the `App.js` that usually is the initial file to the app.

 #### Where do I put the slices?
 Although Redux doesn't care about your file structure we recommend putting all your slices under a folder called `features` the idea is that you pick the concept or multiple concepts of your app and create separate folders per feature.
 For example, if we have a counter slice our file structure would look like this: `src/features/counter/counterSlice.js`

 #### Where do I put the store?
 We recommend keeping the `store.js` file inside a folder named `app` under `src`.
-If you are using Typescript and have a predefined version of the [Redux hooks](https://react-redux.js.org/api/hooks) we recommend putting those hooks inside the `app` folder as well.
+If you are using Typescript and have a predefined version of the [Redux hooks](https://react-redux.js.org/api/hooks) we recommend putting these hooks inside the `app` folder as well.

 :::tip
 See [Redux FAQ: Code Structure](https://redux.js.org/faq/code-structure) for extended details on file structure.